amr080/docs-template/docs/developer/guides/running-a-centrifuge-node/index.md

 We recommend using a stateful set to run multiple replicas and balance the load between them via an ingress.

 > **WARNING:** using these K8 manifests as-is will not work, it has been included in this guide
 > to give experienced Kubernetes operators a starting point.
-Centrifuge cannot provide Kubernetes
+XFT cannot provide Kubernetes
 > support to node operators, use at your own risk.

 **StatefulSet Example**